the day to reach out to others.

 “When Abram heard that his relative had been taken captive, he led out his trained men, born in his house, three hundred and eighteen, and went in pursuit as far as Dan.”
 Genesis 14:14 NASB

 Do we have to be related to someone to reach out to them?
 Do we even have to know them?
-Although there are undoubtedly those who fall into those categories who need our help, there are also those we don’t know who are all around us and are hurting or in need.
+Although there are undoubtedly some we know who need our help, there are also those we don’t know who are all around us and are hurting or in need.

-No matter who is hurting, or what the cause of their pain may be, there is just one thing that we must keep in mind: It is our obligation to our brothers and sisters everywhere to notice when someone needs a helping hand, and once we notice, we must be willing to reach out to them, and today is the day to start.
+No matter who is hurting, or what the cause of their pain may be and no matter what our personal situation may be, there is just one thing that we must keep in mind: It is our obligation to our brothers and sisters everywhere to notice when someone needs a helping hand and, once we notice, we must be willing to reach out to them, and today is the day to start.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson